joergen7/cre/README.md

            | {'or', e(), e()}
            | {fut, e()}.
 ```
-Similar to syntax trees we can give a definition of the form of evaluation contexts.
+Similar to the syntax of expressions we can give a definition of the syntax of evaluation contexts.
 ```erlang
 -type ctx() :: hole
              | {'not', ctx()}